rawles/edit.tf/README.md

 ## Example frames

-There is a growing [gallery of frames submitted to the Twitter account](http://rawl.es/teletext/gallery/).
+There is a growing [gallery of frames submitted to the Twitter account](http://examples.edit.tf/), intended as a starting point for new users.
 Clicking on any frame will cause it to load in the editor.
+Please consider contributing your own.
+Assuming that you're logged into Twitter, a very easy way to do this is to go to the export teletext menu using `Esc E` and then click the link to tweet the frame to the archive.

 ### Test frames